 The sampling tool is included in order to make sample collection fast and easy, giving you a consistent sample every time.

 Cleaning the sampling area reduces the chance of sample contamination.
 For example: you are testing the windows, walls and doors of a room.
 The window was painted with lead based paint but the walls and doors were not.
 Lead dust from the windows can settle on the walls or doors and when you take the sample from the wall or a door you may get a false positive result.
 If you clean the wall or door surface before sampling, you remove the dust originating from the window and your test results will be more accurate.

 There may be residual dust from the prior sample on the tools, which could cause the next sample collected to give a false positive result.

 Exposing more surface area (by cutting it into pieces) speeds up the test.
-We recommend cutting the sample into smaller pieces for faster results.

 Yes, but the sample catch tray was designed to easily attach to the wall under the sample to ensure that the entire paint sample is collected by the “catch” tray.
 If you decide to use a different piece of paper to catch the paint chips, just make certain you collect ALL of the sample and then the entire sample is transferred to the test bottle.

 The yellow tinge is an indication that chromates are present in your paint sample.
 This does NOT mean that lead is present as not all of the chromates used in paint contained lead.
 You must now finish the test by adding the 5 drops of solution 2 to the test bottle in order to determine if lead is indeed present.